 7.5 IMCA may vary these terms and conditions at any time by posting the amended terms on the eCMID website.
 All amended terms and conditions will automatically take effect immediately on posting.
 Please check these terms and conditions periodically to inform yourself of any changes which are binding on you.

 8 Price and payment

-8.2 Payment of an upload fee is required when adding a new inspection report into the eCMID system.
-The price will be indicated on the order pages when you purchase a vessel credit (UK VAT or local sales tax will be added where necessary).
+8.2 Payment of an upload fee is required when adding a new inspection report into the eCMID System.
+The price will be indicated on the order pages when you purchase an upload credit (UK VAT or local sales tax will be added where necessary).

 9 Intellectual property rights